deepika-shrestha/HotelReservation/README.md

+# Hotel Reservation System

+Very basic java application for Hotel Reservation.

+### Description
-Hotel Reservation Sytsem create a program that interacts with the users to add and review hotel reservation stored the first name, last name, number of night stayed and daily rate for the hotel reservation.
+Java program that interacts with the users to add and review hotel reservation stored with the first name, last name, number of night stayed and daily rate for the hotel reservation.

-Used get total cost: This method multiplies the daily rate by the no of nights and returns the total price.
+### Running the application